 At this school, we recognise and celebrate our staff and students’ identities.
 We are a community built on an ethos of equality and respect where hair texture and style have no bearing on anyone’s ability to succeed.

-For reasons of hygiene and safety all children must change for PE activities and have their own named kit and kit bag.
-The PE kit should be kept in a simple shoe bag – not a bulky holdall or backpack because of restricted storage space.
+PE kit should be kept in a simple shoe bag – not a bulky holdall or backpack because of restricted storage space.
+All items must be labelled.
 The PE kit consists of:

 - Blue shorts.

 - T-shirt in house colours or plain white.